scottellis/oe-build-essentials-project/README.md

 missing packages on your Ubuntu system.

-If you did a git checkout of this project, the you could also customize the package by editing the oe-build-essentials/DEBIAN/control file and rebuilding the deb file.
+If you did a git checkout of this project, the you could also customize the package first by editing the oe-build-essentials/DEBIAN/control file and rebuilding the deb.

-If you are customizing, then after your edits, run the following command to rebuild the deb.
+If you are customizing, after your edits, run the following command to rebuild

     $ cd oe-build-essentials-project
     $ dpkg-deb -b oe-build-essentials

-To install the oe-build-essentials.deb run the following:
+To install the oe-build-essentials.deb package, run the following:

     $ sudo dpkg -i oe-build-essentials.deb
     $ sudo apt-get -f install